 Although you might associate cleaning your floors with a sopping wet mop, this should not be the case when you’re cleaning laminate floors.
 You will be surprised at the effectiveness of using a dry mop!
-And actually, using a lot of water will soak the floor and eventually damage it.
+Actually, using a lot of water will soak the floor and eventually damage it.

 You really should not get your laminate floors too wet.
 They will lose durability and shine with constant over-soaking, which can also lead to harmful and damaging warping.
 For day-to-day basic cleaning, you can simply dust your floors with a dry mop.
 If the floors are a bit dirtier, you can use just a little bit of water to dampen the mop, without any other cleaning product!

 Choose a product that is specially designed for deep-cleaning so you won’t have to risk scratches or rust getting all over your floor.
 While some may recommend vacuuming, you run the risk of getting your floors scratched and the heat is also not beneficial for your floors.
-If you are concerned, cleaning laminate floors is also a lot easier when you use a high-performance mop that is designed to reach the most difficult corners with convenience, but we’ll say more on that later.
-For especially difficult stains and spills, spray a cleaning solution in the specific area and then mop using the best mop for laminate floors, the dry mop.
+If you are concerned, cleaning laminate floors is also a lot easier when you use a high-performance mop that is designed to reach the most difficult corners with convenience.
+For especially difficult stains and spills, spray a cleaning solution in the specific area and then mop using the best mop for laminate floors, the Champion Yellow Wet Mop.

 There are many different cleaning products available for floor cleaning, and especially if you are using a spray mop, you’ll want to look into these and pick the one that works best for your floor.
-My personal favorite floor cleaning product is the Champion Hardwood & Laminate Floor Cleaner.
-It’s non-toxic and environmentally sound, but it also is powerful when you’re using it to clean up a floor.
+For laminate flooring, the number one product we recommend is the Champion Hardwood & Laminate Floor Cleaner.
+It’s non-toxic and environmentally friendly, but it also is powerful when you’re using it to clean up a floor.
 Best of all, you don’t have to worry about it being too harsh and potentially damaging your floor.

-I also like to finish up the job using Champion Hardwood & Laminate Floor Finish/Shine.
-This makes your laminate floor look glossy and professional, as well as helping to protect it from further dirt and grime.
+The ideal product to finish up the job is the Champion Hardwood & Laminate Floor Finish/Shine.
+This product makes your laminate floor look glossy and professional, as well as helping to protect it from further dirt and grime.
 This should be applied after you finish cleaning the floor as a last, final touch product.
-Like I mentioned earlier, you want to be careful about how much liquid is on your laminate floors, so squirt a very tiny amount onto your dry floor before spreading the cleaner with a damp mop or sponge.
+As we mentioned earlier, you want to be careful about how much liquid is on your laminate floors, so squirt a very tiny amount onto your dry floor before spreading the cleaner with a damp mop or sponge.
 The finish should dry in about 60 minutes.